-- Heat basmati rice in 1¼ cups of water in a pot on high heat.
+- Heat in 1¼ cups of water and basmati rice in a pot to heat.
 Add 1 tsp salt.
 When water starts boiling turn flame to lowest heat.
 Cook until all water evaporates.
 Turn off the stove.

 - Meanwhile, heat oil in a pot.
 Add cinnamon, star anise.
 Fry for 30 seconds.

 - Add carrots, potatoes, onions.
-Cook for few minutes.
-Add salt and avakaya.
+Cook for a few minutes.
+Add salt.
 Stir well.
 Cook till slightly soft.
 Do not overcook.
 Turn off stove and add and avakaya.
 Stir well.

 - Close lid tightly.
 Turn stove to lowest heat.
 Cook for 20 minutes or until rice is well cooked.